sourmash-bio/sourmash_plugin_betterplot/README.md

 visualizing the relationships between dozens to hundreds of genomes.
 And this is one of the most popular use cases for sourmash!

-But!
-The visualization can be improved a lot beyond the basic viz that `sourmash plot` produces, and there are a lot of only slightly more complicated use cases for comparing, clustering, and visualizing many genomes!
+However, the visualization can be improved a lot beyond the basic viz that `sourmash plot` produces.
+There are a lot of only slightly more complicated use cases for comparing, clustering, and visualizing many genomes!

-This plugin will explore some of these use cases!
+And this plugin exists to explore some of these use cases!

 Specific goals: